caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 x-tags is now a Microsoft project since the lead developer left Mozilla and moved to Microsoft.
 The Bricks library is in maintenance mode and, as far as I can tell, it is no longer under development (the last tweet on the [@mozbrick](https://twitter.com/mozbrick/) was in 2014).

-Polymer had multiple versions that acommodated the different iterations of the web component specs (0.5, 0.8, 1, 2, and 3) before being replaced by the [Lit](https://lit.dev/) element as a replacement.
+Polymer had multiple versions that acommodated the different iterations of the web component specs (0.5, 0.8, 1, 2, and 3) before being replaced by the [Lit](https://lit.dev/) element.

 Salesforce introduced [Lightning Web Components](https://lwc.dev/), the latest commercially supported web components library.